Act of 18 June 1965 no. 4

 Chapter VReactions in the event of infringement, etc.

-§ 33.Loss of the right to drive a motor vehicle etc. subject to a driver's license
+Section 33.Loss of the right to drive a motor vehicle, etc. subject to a driving licence

-§ 34.Revocation of the right to drive a motor vehicle etc. due to special conditions
+Section 34.Revocation of the right to drive a motor vehicle, etc. due to special conditions

-§ 35.Prohibition on driving a motor vehicle that doesn't require a driver's license
+Section 35.Prohibition on driving a motor vehicle that doesn't require a driving licence

-§ 36.Prohibition against the use of vehicles, confiscation of license plates and vehicle licenses and orders to rest
+Section 36.Prohibition against the use of vehicles, confiscation of licence plates and vehicle licences and orders to rest

 Chapter VIVarious provisions

-§ 39.Complaint and reversal of the police's decision on revocation of the right to drive a motor vehicle subject to a driver's license etc., refusal of use etc.
+Section 39.Complaint and reversal of the police's decision on revocation of the right to drive a motor vehicle subject to a driving licence etc., refusal of use etc.

 Chapter VIIIFinal provisions